webtester0/voice-engine/README.md

 To participate in the voting user should deposit 0.01ETH.

-The winner of the vote takes the entire amount collected, minus the commission
+The winner of the vote takes the entire amount collected, minus the commission.

+##

 ## Voice Engine in Rinkeby Testnet Network